asvesj/powerflex-csi/README.md

 <br>a.	helm uninstall cassandra-1xxxxxxxx
 <br>b.
 This will go ahead and delete the pods but not the pvc so you’ll have to manually delete them <br>This will change with the release of Helm 4 (currently running Helm 3)
 <br>c.
 To delete the pvc run ‘kubectl delete pvc data-cassandra-1xxxxxxxx’ <br>
-19. When you are finished the demo return to the command prompt and run terraform destroy -auto-approve <br>This will destroy all your VMs but you’ll have to manually remove the SDC’s in the PowerFlex GUI.
+19. When you are finished with the demo return to the command prompt and run terraform destroy -auto-approve <br>This will destroy all your VMs but you’ll have to manually remove the SDC’s in the PowerFlex GUI